 The prices offered by the independent agents can sometimes be cheaper than booking direct with the travel company for the same holiday.
-We used this method when booking our Lapland holiday and saved £400 by asking to beat the online price listed on the travel companies website.
+We used this method when booking our Lapland holiday and saved £400 with Hayes Travel by asking to beat the online price listed on the travel companies website.

 Don’t rule out a 7 day ski package